Honda S600 Coupe (1965)

 A Cute Fastback

 Last year, when the Honda S600 won the Nurburgring 500km race, it also won the distinction of beating Marcos in the GT category.
 Along with the Marcos, almost all the cars competing in this category were of the fashionable fastback style, and in this company, the Honda S600, the only one with a hardtop, looked conspicuously “cute.”
-At the same time, although this expression shouldn’t be used for Honda, which is considered the most avant-garde manufacturer in Japan, it also gave off an impression of naivety and a little lack of class, like a girl who has just come to Tokyo from the countryside.
-Thinking about it later, I wondered if this was because, these days, with the fastback style with the tail slightly flipped up being new and trendy, the style of the hardtop gave off an old-fashioned feeling, like a bowler hat.
+At the same time, although I shouldn’t say this about Honda, which is considered the most avant-garde manufacturer in Japan, it also gave off an impression of naivety and a little lack of class, like a girl who has just come to Tokyo from the countryside.
+Thinking about it later, I wondered if this was because, these days, with the fastback style and slightly flipped-up tail being new and trendy, the style of the hardtop gave off an old-fashioned feeling, like arriving in a bowler hat.

 The Honda S600 Coupe was released in April of this year.
-There was a bit of a gap between its announcement and its actual launch, and it’s said that this was because Honda intended to turn the two-seat convertible into a 2+2 or 2+1 three-seater.
-In fact, if you move the front seats forward a little, it does seem relatively easy to accommodate another person in the back seat.
-In Japan, however, the Ministry of Transport has strict certification standards, so it seems that a back seat was not approved in the end.
-Considering that the Fairlady was initially a three-seater, then changed to a two-seater, perhaps it was fortunate that the officials in charge of certification were opposed to this line of thinking.
+There was a bit of a gap between its announcement and its actual launch, and it’s said that this was because Honda originally intended to turn the two-seat convertible into a 2+2 or 2+1 three-seater.
+In fact, if you slide the front seats forward a little, it does seem like it would be relatively easy to accommodate another person in a back seat.
+However, the Ministry of Transport has strict certification standards, and it seems that a back seat was not approved in the end.
+Considering that the Fairlady was initially a three-seater, then changed to a two-seater, perhaps it was fortunate that the officials in charge of certification did not go along with the idea.

-In any case, I think the styling has definitely improved.
-Although it weighs 10kg more than the convertible, the Coupe has less air resistance and the body rigidity is greatly improved.
-Other than the fastback-style body, it is almost the same as the open-top S600, but its selling points as a practical and business car, which Honda emphasizes in its advertising, are a much better fit for this Coupe version.
+In any case, I think the styling has definitely improved in the transformation.
+Although the Coupe weighs 10kg more than the convertible, it has lower air resistance and greatly improved body rigidity.
+Aside from the fastback-style body, it is almost identical to the open-top S600, but its selling points as a practical and business car, which Honda emphasizes heavily in its advertising, are a much more natural fit for this Coupe version.

 On an early summer morning, we left Tokyo in the S600 Coupe for an endurance touring test of about 2,000km, totaling more than 15 hours of continuous driving.
 The driver was Nobuo Koga, and the co-driver was your author (Hoshijima).